Nik Richie

-Nik Lamas-Richie (born Hooman Abedi Karamian, February 12, 1979), is an American blogger, author, and Internet personality.
+Nik Lamas-Richie (born Hooman Abedi Karamian; February 12, 1979) is an American Internet personality most prominent in the late 2000s and 2010s.
 Richie is best known as the founder of controversial gossip website TheDirty.com.

 Early life

-Richie was born in Hackensack, New Jersey.
+Richie was born in Hackensack, New Jersey as Hooman Abedi Karamian to Armenian parents from Iran.
 Prior to his Internet career, he worked as a credit card processor.

-Internet career
+Career

+Richie founded the gossip website TheDirty.com in March 2007 as DirtyScottsdale.com while living in Scottsdale, Arizona and started using the pseudonym Nik Richie, as he preferred to stay anonymous.
+The content on Dirtyscottsdale.com initially focused on derision of Scottsdale's club scene.